 You can also make tweaks to the comfort level of your bed.
 If you are someone who tosses and turns every night, it might be because your bed isn’t comfortable for your body.
-You might want to try an adjustable bed like The Yaasa ONE Adjustable Bed, which you can adjust into a comfortable position depending on how you are feeling, if you have pain in a part of the body, etc. This will help you get better sleep and alleviate the pain that might have been aggravated by sleeping in other positions.
+You might want to try an adjustable bed like The Yaasa ONE Adjustable Bed, which you can adjust into a comfortable position depending on how you are feeling, if you have pain in a part of the body, etc. Different positions, like sleeping with legs elevated, will help you get better sleep and alleviate the pain that might have been aggravated by sleeping in other positions.

 You can also try a wellness blanket or weighted blanket as a sleep aid.
 The Yaasa Elements Blanket aids blood flow and promotes restful sleep.
 Our Weighted Blanket will help relieve stress and give you the feeling of being cocooned and comfortable while you sleep.
 Weighted blankets come in varying weights and offer the next level of comfort and many other health benefits, too!

 - Go Camping to Reset Your Body Clock.

 A fun way of resetting your circadian rhythm is to head out into the great outdoors!
 As our bodies respond to natural light and darkness, this is a great way to get fresh air and reset your sleep cycle.
 When you substitute physical activity like hiking and swimming for electronics like television and cellphones, your body will be in a healthier state, prompting a good night’s sleep.